fgrosse/goldi/README.md

 ```

 If you have a serious error in your type registration (like returning more than one result from your type factory method) goldi will panic.
-Additionally you should use the `ContainerValidator` to check for any undefined parameters or circular type dependencies.
+Additionally you should use the [`ContainerValidator`][7] to check for any undefined parameters or circular type dependencies.

 Note that using goldigen is completely optional.
 If you do not like the idea of having an extra build step for your application just use goldis API directly.